Kennethnovikov100/notes/README.md

 5. Learn new programming language or technology every now and then.
 It'll help expand your skill set and make you a more versatile developer.
 6. Keep an open mind and be willing to experiment with new tools and techniques.
 Embrace the change and don't be afraid to try new things.
 7. Most importantly, never stop learning.
 The tech field is constantly evolving, so it’s essential to keep growing and improving your abilities.

+# 2023-11-30
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and make adjustments as needed.

+Remember to take breaks throughout the day to avoid burnout and maintain your focus.
+Use tools like task managers, calendars, or lists to keep track of your tasks for the week or day.
+These tools can help remind you of deadlines and ensure that you stay on track.
+Finally, don't be afraid to ask for help or advice from others in the industry.
+They have likely encountered similar challenges and can offer valuable insights.